stackforge/puppet-openstack_dev_env/README.md

 # prereqs

-1. Ensure that you have rake and rubygems installed
+1. Ensure that you have rubygems installed

 2. install vagrant and dependencies: